Piotr Anderszewski, piano

 Sonata No. 31 in A-flat major, Op.
 110

 In 1817 Beethoven received a six-octave Broadwood piano as a gift from the English manufacturer.
-Although he was too deaf to appreciate the instrument’s enlarged tonal and dynamic range, his music reveals a similar expansion of musical boundaries, as evidenced by the last four of his 32 piano sonatas, from the mighty “Hammerklavier” Sonata, Op.
-106, of 1818 to the hauntingly poetic Sonata in C minor, Op.
-111, of 1822.
-Like much of the music of Beethoven’s so-called late period, these works juxtapose passages of great tenderness and lucidity with lacerating eruptions of raw energy and emotion.
-How, and how much, the composer’s deafness affected his music and outlook on life is to some degree a matter of conjecture, but there is no mistaking the profound “inwardness” of these extraordinary sonatas, with their radical discontinuities, far-flung tonal relationships, and bold reconfigurations of musical time and space.
+Although he was too deaf to appreciate the instrument’s expanded tonal and dynamic range, his music reveals a similar expansion of musical boundaries, as evidenced by the mighty “Hammerklavier” Sonata, Op.
+106 of 1818 and its three sequels.
+Like many of Beethoven’s late-period works, the Sonata in A-flat major juxtaposes passages of great tenderness and lucidity with lacerating eruptions of raw energy and emotion.
+How, and how much, the composer’s deafness affected his music and outlook on life is to some degree a matter of conjecture, but there is no mistaking the inwardness of these extraordinary works, with their radical discontinuities, far-flung tonal relationships, and bold reconfigurations of musical time and space.